Allergy Injections

 - Complete allergy testing with the allergist who will order allergy desensitization treatment

 It is recommended that the allergist administer your first allergy shot in case you have a reaction.
-You can also receive your first allergy shot at our clinic from your family physician at BWFHT.
+You can also receive your first allergy shot at our clinic from your primary care provider at BWFHT.
 Your allergist must send allergy desensitization treatment instructions and the injection schedule to BWFHT, including:

 - Schedule of injection progression